audiomuze/tagminder/README.md

 - normalises RELEASETYPE entries for using `First Letter Caps` for better presentation in music server front-ends that leverage RELEASETYPE (this was recently added to Logitechmediaserver)

-- adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in your file tags.
-Where a performer name is associated with > 1 MBIDin your tags these performers are ignored so as not to conflate performers.
+- adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in your file tags or where a master table of MBID's exists it leverages that.
+Where a performer name is associated with > 1 MBID in your tags these performers are ignored so as not to conflate performers.
 Check tables namesakes_* for contributors requiring manual disambiguation

 #### Handling of ‘Live’ in album names and track titles